traefik/mesh/docs/content/quickstart.md

 ## Using Maesh

-Let's deploy a server application and a client application under the `maesh-test` namespace.
+As an example, let's deploy a server application and a client application under the `maesh-test` namespace.

 ```yaml tab="server.yaml"
 ---